Betrayal. Deceit. The Unfollowing…

 Pair that with a high-quality image and you’re golden.

 It’s simple, devote more time to your Instagram.

-If you want to take Instagram seriously and really grow your following, you will have to start looking at it is a part of your job opposed to just a leisurely activity when you are feeling bored.
+If you want to take Instagram seriously and really grow your following, you will have to start looking at it as a part of your job as opposed to just a leisurely activity when you are feeling bored.